Samsung/ONE/compiler/luci-interpreter/README.md

 Minimal usage includes:
 - Setting input data
-- Run inference
+- Running inference
 - Fetching inference results

 Interpreter object is reusable and can run multiple inferences.
-Elements in tensors (input/output/internal) are stored contiguously and has C-like layout:
+Elements in tensors (input/output/internal) are stored contiguously and have C-like layout:
 This means for tensor t=[[0, 1],[2, 3]], t[0,1] == 1.

-Input and output tensors are enumerated and have same order in original luci model.
+Input and output tensors have the same indexes as in original luci model.

 **Usage example:**
 ``` c++